c19witness/uk-covid19-inquiry/2023-11-20_module-2/1_Sir_Patrick_Vallance.rst

 .. raw:: html

    <div speech-bubble pleft atop style="--bbColor:#45c5e0"><div class="title">
-   At a stage of the pandemic "contact tracing" (CT) made sense, but no country was asking "were you in an N95 or equivalent", yet they should have been.
-Pat Vallance uses "contacts" in conjuction with "reduction of" which is closer to a description of transmission than CT, but he's not been asked about that specifically.
+   At a stage of the pandemic, an activity called "contact tracing" (CT) made sense, but no country was asking "were you in an N95 or equivalent", yet they should have been because it to actual transmission.
+Pat Vallance uses "contacts" in conjuction with "reduction of" which is closer to a description of transmission than CT, but he's not been questioned about that specifically.
 So far no questions to him around mechanisms of transmission (airborne vs droplets/fomites) generally.
    Nor any questions on where the UK government's accepted droplets/fomites mechanism of spread came from.
+These are things he would know about off the top of his head.
    </div></div>

 **Mr Menon KC**: Would that -- can you assist as to what the government's response was, if any, to that view that SAGE apparently held in October 2020?